 The practice had an efficient appointment system to respond to patients' needs.
-Staff told us that patients who requested an urgent appointment were seen the same day.
+Staff told us that patients who requested an urgent appointment were seen as soon as possible.
 Patients told us they had enough time during their appointment and did not feel rushed.
 Appointments ran smoothly on the day of the inspection and patients were not kept waiting.

 Staff told us that they currently had some patients for whom they needed to make adjustments to enable them to receive treatment.
-The practice would contact people with known memory problems on the morning of the appointment to remind them of their appointment and to remind them they could came with a friend or family member if they wished.